-In this work, we propose AEGIS, which consists of two functional modules: a vision-language-based safety assessment module, responsible for evaluating potential risks, and an action-driven safety-guaranteed control module, designed to enforce safe motion correction based on assessment outcomes.

-As shown in Figure~\ref{fig:example-image}, in the safety assessment module, a VLM is first utilized to perform inference using task instructions and visual observations obtained from the perspective of agents.
-The safety of each object in the scene is evaluated, and the object most likely to cause a collision is identified as the most hazardous.
-A vision-language-grounded object detector is then employed to locate the corresponding region of the hazardous object in the image.
-The point cloud associated with this region is extracted through coordinate transformation between the camera and world frames.
-Clustering and outlier removal are subsequently applied to refine the data.

-Based on the refined point cloud, the safety-guaranteed control module is activated.
-An optimization-based method is adopted to compute the minimum bounding ellipsoid of the object, from which the center, dimensions, and orientation matrix are derived.
-The end-effector of the manipulator is similarly modeled as an ellipsoid, converting the safety enforcement problem into collision avoidance between two ellipsoids.
-To ensure safety during execution, a CBF approach is applied to reformulate the action adjustment process as a convex QP.
-Theoretical safety guarantees for the resulting control actions are provided under the principle of forward invariance (see Subsection \ref{subsec:control}).
+To achieve this, AEGIS implements the SC layer by integrating two interconnected modules: a vision-language-based safety assessment module and an action-driven safety-guaranteed control module.
+As illustrated in Fig.~\ref{fig:example-image}, the safety assessment module first processes linguistic instructions and visual observations to semantically identify and spatially localize the most critical obstacle in the 3D workspace.
+This refined spatial information is then fed into the safety-guaranteed control module, which models the collision geometry and leverages a CBF approach to correct potentially unsafe actions via a convex QP solver.
+The detailed formulations of these two modules are presented in Section \ref{subsec:assessment} and Section \ref{subsec:control}, respectively.